mozilla/nunjucks/docs/templating.md

 {{ [1,2,3,4,5,6,7,8,9] | random }}
 ```

-**Outcome**
+**Output**
 A random value between 1-9 (inclusive).

 ### rejectattr (only the single-argument form)

-Filters a sequence of objects by applying a test to the specified attribute of each object, and rejecting the objects with the test succeeding.
+Filters a sequence of objects by applying a test to the specified attribute
+of each object, and rejecting the objects with the test succeeding.

 If no test is specified, the attribute’s value will be evaluated as a boolean.

-This would test for false outcomes and then return the length of that outcome.
+This would test for false Outputs and then return the length of that Output.

 This is the opposite of ```selectattr```